Issa-Al-Alali/connect-four-minmax-qt/README.md

 * **AI Algorithm:** Minimax

 ## Setup & Installation
-1. Create a Qt Widgets Application and conpy then paste the main.cpp
+1. Create a Qt Widgets Application and copy then paste the main.cpp
 2. Ensure you have a compatible C++ compiler (like g++ or Clang) and the Qt development libraries installed.

 ## How to Play